Grace Nambatya Kyeyune: Career

 An organic drink under development to fortify body immunity to resist infections in general and viral attacks, in particular.

 Family

-Grace Nambatya is married to Robert Kyeyune and together, they are parents of five children.
+Nambatya is married to Robert Kyeyune and together, they are the parents of five children.

 Other considerations

-Nambatya lectures chemistry at the College of Natural Sciences and pharmacy at the College of Health Sciences, both at Makerere University, the oldest and largest public university in Uganda.
+Nambatya lectures I nchemistry at the College of Natural Sciences and pharmacy at the College of Health Sciences, both at Makerere University, the oldest and largest public university in Uganda.

 She also sits on the board of the National Drug Authority, since 2008.
 She is the chair of the Public Private Partnership for Health (PPPH) Working Group.
 She is also a member of the Top Management Team at the Uganda Ministry of Health, answerable directly to the Permanent Secretary.